Posterior cruciate ligament (PCL) injury - aftercare

 - Dislocate your knee

 PCL injuries commonly occur with other knee damage, including injuries to the nerves and blood vessels.
+These are usually a result of serious knee trauma and should be seen by a specialist promptly.
 Skiers and people who play basketball, football, or soccer are more likely to have this type of injury.

 What to Expect